ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Installing the pancancer\_launcher container

-Once you have docker installed, pull the docker image:
+For software developers working on the launcher, once you have docker installed, pull the docker image:

     docker pull pancancer/pancancer_launcher

 This command will pull the *latest* version of pancancer\_launcher.

-If there is a specific version of the container you wish to pull, you can add the version to the command like this:
+For cloud shepherds trying to run workflows, if there is a specific version of the container you wish to pull, you can add the version to the command like this:

-    docker pull pancancer/pancancer_launcher:1.0.0
+    docker pull pancancer/pancancer_launcher:3.0.7

 To see further details about the container (such as the available versions/tags), see the [relevant dockerhub page](https://registry.hub.docker.com/u/pancancer/pancancer_launcher/).